Biden administration shows appetite for high-profile fights with China and Russia

 After four years of President Donald Trump’s erratic style of diplomacy, many expected Biden to return to a traditional approach.
 But the new administration has not shied away from impugning heads of governments and ruling parties, and ripping up the playbook on standard diplomatic choreography.

-In Alaska, Biden officials anticipated that China would respond angrily to Blinken’s shot across the bow, but the retort would be limited to a two-minute statement from each Chinese official, per the ground rules Washington and Beijing agreed upon.
+In Alaska, Biden officials anticipated that China would respond angrily to Blinken’s shot across the bow, but expected that the retort would be limited to a two-minute statement from each Chinese official, per the ground rules Washington and Beijing agreed upon.

 That didn’t happen.

-Instead of issuing a modest rejoinder, China’s top diplomat, Yang Jiechi, seized on Blinken’s remarks and delivered a 17-minute diatribe against U.S. imperialism and failed military interventions over the last 20 years — flipping the accusation back at the United States regarding which country is responsible for sowing instability.
+Instead of issuing a modest rejoinder, Yang Jiechi, a senior Chinese diplomat, seized on Blinken’s remarks and delivered a 17-minute diatribe against U.S. imperialism and failed military interventions over the last 20 years — flipping the accusation back at the United States regarding which country is responsible for sowing instability.

 “We do not believe in invading through the use of force, or to topple other regimes through various means, or to massacre the people of other countries, because all of those would only cause turmoil and instability in this world,” Yang said.

-As Yang continued to skewer various aspects of U.S. governance, including its treatment of Black Americans, the carefully negotiated ground rules between the world’s two largest economies evaporated, resulting in an extended back and forth between U.S. and Chinese officials with both sides later excoriating the other for breaking diplomatic protocol.
+As Yang skewered various aspects of U.S. governance, including the treatment of Black Americans, the carefully negotiated ground rules between the world’s two largest economies evaporated, resulting in an extended back-and-forth between U.S. and Chinese officials, with both sides later excoriating the other for breaking diplomatic protocol.

-“This rancorous public display is unquestionably unhelpful in any effort to establish a more positive dynamic,” said Danny Russel, a vice president at the Asia Society Policy Institute and a senior diplomat in the Obama administration.
+“This rancorous public display is unquestionably unhelpful in any effort to establish a more positive dynamic,” said Danny Russel, a vice president at the Asia Society Policy Institute who was a senior diplomat in the Obama administration.

-“The goal of the meeting in Anchorage was to communicate and so what happened instead was they got involved in a bit of a sparring match with some diplomatic theatrics,” he added.
-“This is an art form with which the Chinese excel at.”
+“The goal of the meeting in Anchorage was to communicate, and so what happened instead was they got involved in a bit of a sparring match with some diplomatic theatrics,” he added.
+“This is an art form with which the Chinese excel.”

 Whatever setbacks may have occurred, Blinken immediately won praise from his boss back in Washington.

-“I’m very proud of the secretary of state,” Biden told reporters on the South Lawn when asked for his reaction to the first day of talks.
+“I’m very proud of the secretary of state,” Biden told reporters on the South Lawn of the White House when asked for his reaction to the first day of talks.

-Biden has similarly brushed off criticisms from Moscow, which temporarily recalled its ambassador to the United States, Anatoly Antonov, in what’s believed to be the first such instance in more than 20 years.
+Biden has similarly brushed off criticisms from Moscow, which temporarily recalled its ambassador to the United States, Anatoly Antonov, in what is believed to be the first such instance in more than 20 years.
 On Thursday, Putin said that by calling him a killer, the U.S. president was projecting to compensate for America’s killing of Native Americans and slavery.

 “When I was a child, when we argued in the courtyard, we said the following: ‘If you call someone names, that’s really your name,’ ” Putin said.
 “When we characterize other people, or even when we characterize other states, other people, it is always as though we are looking in the mirror.”